DimitriosStratos/GMMK3-Wired-QMK-LED-Map/README.md

 ## 🤝 Acknowledgments
 Reverse-engineered by **Dimitris** with the help of **Hermes (AI Assistant)**.

-## ⚡Or you can directry flash the .bin file with the QMK Toolbox, with the Keymap Features stated above.
+## ⚡Or you can directry flash the .bin file with the QMK Toolbox, with the Keymap Features stated above , **which are in the BinFiles directory.**